nuttycream/deeznuts/content/posts/nixos-sliced-bread.md

 tags = ["nix", "linux"]
 +++

-# some background
+# Background

 I've been a [GNU/Linux](https://stallman-copypasta.github.io/) enthusiast for quite a while.
-My first foray into Linux was awhile back, when I installed Ubuntu back when it was using Unity as its default DE.
+My first foray into Linux was when I installed Ubuntu back when it was using Unity as its default DE.

 I don't entirely remember why I installed it, but if I had to guess it was around my script kiddie days and I probably wanted to be an _1337_h4xor_ (elite